fablab-luenen/dokuwiki-preconfigured/README.md

 # dokuwiki-preconfigured

-> You could stop at 5 or 6 stores - or just  one
+> You could stop at 5 or 6 stores - or just  one!

 This is a batteries included distribution of Dokuwiki.
 Its goal is to provide a super seamles user and setup experience.
 It comes with the following main features: